Walking vs running: Which is better for your health?

 If you’re wondering whether walking or running is the better choice, it’s important to understand it’s not an either-or situation.

-"Walking and running are both great choices for improving fitness and health," says Adjunct Prof Shilton.
+"Walking and running are both great choices for improving fitness and health," says Adjunct Professor Shilton.

 "Walking regularly for 30-60 minutes a day can achieve all the same health benefits as running.
 The only disadvantage is that it will take you longer, due to its slower pace."

-Indeed, Australia’s Physical Activity and Sedentary Behaviour Guidelines recommend 150-300 minutes of moderate physical activity like brisk walking, or 75-150 minutes of vigorous physical activity like running, each week.
+Indeed, Department of Health physical activity and exercise guidelines recommend 150-300 minutes of moderate physical activity like brisk walking, or 75-150 minutes of vigorous physical activity like running, each week.

 Benefits of walking